-Discipline is a fundamental part of the living/learning process.
-Since Upper Iowa University expects its students to take responsibility for their own actions, the following guidelines provide a policy and structure to ensure that all our students are treated fairly.
+UIU expects its students to be accountable for their actions; the following guidelines provide a structure to ensure that all students are treated fairly in the disposition of disciplinary matters.

-- 1. Each student organization shall be held responsible for following all university policies and guidelines.
-In some cases, the organization and/or individual members of the organization may face disciplinary action.
-In cases where organizations face disciplinary action, all communication with the organization will be directed through the organization's president (head officer) and advisor. - 2.
-The Upper Iowa University Administration reserves the right to discipline a student/registered student organization whose personal conduct on or off campus or academic standing is regarded as undesirable.
+Each student organization shall be held responsible for following all university policies and guidelines.
+In some cases the organization and/or individual members of the organization may face disciplinary action.
+In cases where organizations face disciplinary action, all communication with the organization will be directed through the organization's president (head officer) and advisor.

+- 1. UIU Administration reserves the right to discipline a student whose personal conduct on or off campus is regarded as undesirable.
 Sanctions can range from a reprimand to expulsion.
-Examples of undesirable conduct are outlined above, and examples of undesirable academic standing are found in the university catalog. - a.
-The Office of Student Life reserves the right to expulse any student, from any club or organization, whose conduct has not been in accordance with the University's policies and expectations. - 3.
-If a student is removed from the residence hall, suspended, dismissed or expelled, the student is responsible for all financial obligations for that semester.
-No refunds are given to students in violation of university standards and regulations.
-If a student organization is suspended, dismissed or terminated, the organizations' funds become property of the Office of Student Engagement and Leadership. - 4.
-At the time of a student's/student organization's suspension or dismissal, all outstanding financial obligations to the university must be met.
-A student under suspension may not apply for readmission until these obligations are first cleared.
-A student organization under suspension may not apply for recognition until their previous financial obligations are cleared.
+Examples of undesirable personal conduct are outlined herein. - a) The Office of Student Activities reserves the right to expulse any student, from any club or organization, whose conduct has not been in accordance with the University's policies and expectations. - 2.
+At the time of a student's suspension, dismissal or expulsion, all outstanding financial obligations to the University must be met.
+A student under suspension or dismissal may not be readmitted until these obligations are first cleared. - 3.
+At the time of a student's suspension, dismissal or expulsion, all outstanding financial obligations to the University must be met.
+A student under suspension or dismissal may not be readmitted until these obligations are first cleared.